 - Privacy, fencing and outdoor living areas

 10. Get some good quality photos while the property is looking great.

-Once you’ve done all the hard work get a fresh batch of professional photos taken to show the property off in its best light if you plan on advertising it for sale or for rent.
+Once you’ve done all the hard work get a fresh batch of professional photos taken.
+This will show the property off in its best light.